Banner

 Organic-inorganic Hybrids for Green Photonic Components Development and IoT

-Rute S. Ferreira, University of Aveiro, Portugal
+Rute A. S. Ferreira, University of Aveiro, Portugal

 All-optical Control of Magnetism: From Fundamentals to Nanoscale Engineering